intcyoacreator/intcyoacreator.github.io/README.md

   the Viewer.
     - [ ] Allow pages to have requirements that when not met, will hide the page from view automatically
+- [ ] Mobile-support
+    - [ ] At least enough support for the view creatorMode, so people can do CYOAs from their phone
+- [ ] Read-only metadata in the view: the name of the CYOA's project, description, author(s), contributors, links, etc
+    * Would display at the top
+    * Opt-in probably
+- [ ]

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/